wilsonmar/wilsonmar.github.io/_posts/2016-05-23-powershell-dsc.md

 0. Use an internew browser (Chrome) to my sample PowerShell DSC scripts at:

    <a target="_blank" href="https://github.com/wilsonmar/powershell-dsc">https://github.com/wilsonmar/powershell-dsc</a>

-   (I would be honored if it earns your clicking the Star.
-   And please let me know if there is anything I could add or fix.)

 0. Create a GitHub account for yourself if you haven't already.
 0. Click the <strong>Fork</strong> button to make it yours, since you will be making changes.